Predicates

 If you need to mention the same term more than once in a Predicate, use the same placeholder for that term each time.
 If you later create a Fact object using the same Predicate, you will only include each unique term once.

->>> # the template has two placeholders referring to the identical term
+>>> # the template has two placeholders referring to the identical term >>> opened = Predicate(content="$applicant opened a bank account for $applicant and $cosigner")

 Sometimes, a Predicate or Comparison needs to mention two terms that are different from each other, but that have interchangeable positions in that particular phrase.
 To convey interchangeability, the template string should use identical text for the placeholders for the interchangeable terms, except that the different placeholders should each end with a different digit.

->>> # the template has two placeholders referring to different but interchangeable terms
+>>> # the template has two placeholders referring to different but interchangeable terms >>> members = Predicate(content="$relative1 and $relative2 both were members of the same family")

-Parameters
+- Parameters

-• template – a clause containing an assertion in English in the past tense, with placeholders showing where references to specific terms from the case can be inserted to make the clause specific.
-This string must be a valid Python string.Template.
+template – a clause containing an assertion in English in the past tense, with placeholders showing where references to specific terms from the case can be inserted to make the clause specific.
+This string must be a valid Python

-• truth – indicates whether the clause in content is asserted to be true or false.
-None indicates an assertion as to “whether” the clause is true or false, without specifying which.
+indicates an assertion as to “whether” the clause is true or false, without specifying which.

-__hash__ = None
+- __hash__ = None

-__str__()
+- __str__()

 Return str(self).

-__weakref__
+- __weakref__

 list of weak references to the object (if defined)

-class nettlesome.predicates.StatementTemplate(template, make_singular=True)
+- class nettlesome.predicates.StatementTemplate(template, make_singular=True)

 A text template for a Predicate.

-Should include placeholders for any replaceable Terms that can be substituted into the Predicate.
+Should include placeholders for any replaceable

-__init__(template, make_singular=True)
+.- __init__(template, make_singular=True)

 Identify placeholders in template text, and make verbs singular if needed.

-... "$group were at school", make_singular=True)
+>>> school_template = StatementTemplate( ... "$group were at school", make_singular=True) >>> str(school_template) 'StatementTemplate("$group was at school")'

-The make_singular flag only affects verbs immediately after Terms.
+The make_singular flag only affects verbs immediately after

->>> text = "$group thought the exams were difficult"
+s.>>> text = "$group thought the exams were difficult" >>> exams_template = StatementTemplate(text, make_singular=True) >>> str(exams_template) 'StatementTemplate("$group thought the exams were difficult")'

-Parameters
+- Parameters

 str

-get_template_with_plurals(context)
+- get_template_with_plurals(context)

 Get a version of self with “was” replaced by “were” for any plural terms.